sencha/code-guidelines/Preventing_JavaScript_Errors.md

 In short, you need to be very careful when testing the equality of any variables when not using the strict equality operators!

+However, there are some situations in which using truthy or falsy values without direct comparison are acceptable -- but again, developers should always be cautious about the values they expect.

+    if (!disabled) {
+        // ...
+    }

+    // or
+    if (enabled) {
+        // ...
+    }

 ## <a name="Prototypes" />Prototypes